 Decreasing the tension and negative emotions surrounding mealtimes may be helpful.
 Emotional scenes can be avoided by putting food in front of the child and removing it 20 to 30 minutes later without comment.
 The child should be allowed to choose from whatever food is offered at mealtimes and scheduled snacks in the morning and afternoon.
 Food and fluids other than water should be restricted at all other times.
 Young children should be offered 3 meals and 2 to 3 snacks each day.
 Mealtimes should be scheduled at a time when other family members are eating.
 Distractions, such as television or pets, should be avoided.
 Sitting at a table is encouraged.
 Children should participate in cleaning up any food that is thrown or intentionally dropped on the floor.
 Using these techniques balances the child's appetite, amount of food eaten, and nutritional needs.

 Overeating is another problem caused by many factors.
-Overeating can lead to childhood obesity (see Obesity in Adolescents).
+Overeating can lead to childhood obesity Obesity in Adolescents Obesity is defined as a body mass index (BMI) equal to or greater than the 95th percentile for age and gender.
+Although genetics and some disorders cause obesity, most adolescent obesity results... read more .
 Once fat cells form, they do not go away.
 Thus, obese children are more likely than children of normal weight to be obese as adults.
-Because childhood obesity can lead to adult obesity (see Obesity), it should be prevented or treated.
+Because childhood obesity can lead to adult obesity Obesity Obesity is excess body weight.
+Obesity is influenced by a combination of factors, which usually results in consuming more calories than the body needs.
+These factors may include physical inactivity... read more , it should be prevented or treated.